brucefan1983/CUDA-Programming/src/Timing.md

 |:---------|:---------|:---------|:---------|:---------|:---------|:---------|:---------|
 | 1.5 ms | 3.0 ms |  2.1 ms |  4.3 ms | 2.2 ms |  4.3 ms | 6.5 ms | 13 ms |

+* If we include cudaMemcpy, GeForce RTX 2080ti takes 130 ms and 250 ms using single and double precisions, respectively.
+Slower than the CPU!

 ## CPU
 | computation     | S | D |
 |:------------|:---------|:---------|